awsdocs/amazon-aurora-user-guide/doc_source/USER_CreateSnapshotCluster.md

 Unlike automated backups, manual snapshots aren't subject to the backup retention period\.
 Snapshots don't expire\.

 For very long\-term backups, we recommend exporting snapshot data to Amazon S3\.
 If the major version of your DB engine is no longer supported, you can't restore to that version from a snapshot\.
-For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.
+For more information, see [Exporting DB cluster snapshot data to Amazon S3](aurora-export-snapshot.md)\.

 You can create a DB cluster snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.